 “In whom we have redemption through his blood, the forgiveness of sins, according to the riches of his grace” ~ Ephesians 1:7

-“But not as the offence, so also is the free gift.
-For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many.” ~ Romans 5:15
+“But not as the offense, so also is the free gift.
+For if through the offense of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many.” ~ Romans 5:15

 Forgiveness for Everything, So that Everything Can Be Changed

-Because of the general watered down integrity of nominal modern-day Christianity, most people think that a relationship with God is a half-hearted, self-seeking purpose.
+Because of the general watered down integrity of nominal modern-day Christianity, most people think that a relationship with God as a half-hearted, self-seeking purpose.
 Anything called Christian that lives with pure integrity and faithfulness, is often considered fanatical.
-And so because of the half-hearted integrity of others, our list in Step 4 includes many painful memories of what half-hearted people have done to us.
+But consider this: because of the half-hearted integrity of others, our list in Step 4 includes many painful memories of what half-hearted people have done to us.
 And additionally, through our addiction, we have been half-hearted.
 And through our half-heartedness we have also hurt others.